Skip to main content

 • atmosphere

-• “Fantastic oppressive environment/atmosphere, well done sound design as well as wonderful visual aesthetics really pack into a wonderful package for a short horror experience.”
+• “Fantastic oppressive environment and atmosphere, with well done sound design and wonderful visual aesthetics that pack into a wonderful package for a short horror experience.”

 • “From the moment I stepped into its eerie world, I was captivated by its haunting atmosphere and rich story.”

-• “The game has a creepy atmosphere, but it's short, has performance issues, and the gameplay is more of a running around tasks.”
+• “The game has a creepy atmosphere, but it's short, has performance issues, and the gameplay feels like running around doing tasks.”

 • “With great voice acting and a soundtrack that creates an oppressive, stressful atmosphere.”